 St. Justin continues, “By the Church and in the Church as a theanthropic Body, man grows to heights above the angels and the cherubim … As for the mystery, the fullness of the mystery of man within the fullness of the mystery of the God-Man, who is the Church, its Body and Head, is here.”

-When we enter into even the very building itself we are entering into the Divine Logos, and all of His power, grace, and energy are perfectly active at all times to save and protect.
+When we enter into even the very building itself we are entering as if into the Divine Logos, and all of His power, grace, and energy are perfectly active at all times to save and protect.
 Not only in a spiritual manner but in a very material manner too, for matter in the Church is sanctified and offered to God.
 Through this offering it becomes holy and a conduit of the Holy.
 What then shall we fear?

 The saint sums this up by saying clearly, “The fullness of the Theanthropos is the Church.”
 And he makes clear that every work of the Church in Her essential realty is the energy of Christ the Lord, “All the holy mysteries and virtues in the Church, by which we are purified, regenerated, transfigured, sanctified, and made like Christ the God-Man, like God, like the Holy Trinity, and by which we are saved, come from the Father through the Son in the Holy Spirit, by the grace of the unity of God the Logos with our human nature in the Person of the God-Man, the Lord Jesus.”

-By this evaluation, it would be impossible, therefore, for any kind of earthly corruption to be spread by the divine work, energy, of the Church.
+By this evaluation, it would be impossible, therefore, for any kind of earthly corruption to be spread by the divine work – energy – of the Church.
 The mysteries only work for our purification and salvation.
 The work of the Church is not of this world, although She works in this world.
 Her essential starting and ending point is in the Person of the Divine Logos, for the Church is the continuation of the incarnation of the Logos in this fallen world.
-Through this unbreakable union, the Church always gives that which is for true Life.
+Through this unbreakable union, the Church always gives that which is necessary for true Life.
 Again we are speaking of the Theology, the essential reality, of the Church.
 Sadly, the historical and human interface falls, at times, very short of the reality.

 St. Nicholas Cabasilas in his book “The Life in Christ,” written in the 1300s, gives to us the same lofty icon as St. Justin.